Arkansas State Flag

 - Arkansas was ruled by three nations throughout its history: Spain, France, and the United States.

-- Arkansas was the third state created from the Louisiana Purchase.
+- Arkansas was the third state created from the land acquired by the United States in the Louisiana Purchase.

 - The Louisiana Purchase took place in 1803

-In 1923, the Arkansas State Legislature voted to add a fourth blue star to the flag to represent the fourth country which ruled over the state, which was the "Confederate States of America."
-The new star was placed above the word, "Arkansas," with the three other stars positioned below the word.
+In 1923, the Arkansas State Legislature voted to add a fourth blue star to the flag to represent the fourth country which ruled over the state, the "Confederate States of America."
+The additional star was added above the word, "Arkansas," and the other three stars were moved beneath the word.

 Arkansas is a Southeastern state that shares borders with Louisiana, Texas, Oklahoma, Missouri, Mississippi, and Tennessee.
 The capital city and most populated city is Little Rock, whose name is derived from "La Petite Roche" which is a rock formation along the river.
 The name Arkansas is derived from the word "Arkansa" which described one of the early tribes in the area called the Quapaws.
 Arkansas translates as "Southwind."